AumSorathiya/Expance-management.github.io/README.md

-First Create Account it will add the email which is you have give as input and then add user as you want.
+First Create Setup company it will add the email which is you have give as input and then add user as you want.

 Thank You from Team ZeroDayZens